 While objective similarity is not always possible due to requiring one-to-one ground-truth data, perceptual similarity can be used to classify or score an artefact based on perceived similarity to a visual reference.
 Perceptual similarity in its simplest form may involve human-centered classification of artefacts.
-Here, a human evaluator will be given visual references to compare generated artefacts with, and tasked with judging whether the artefact is "real" or "fake" [19], [99], or whether it belongs to the target classification [47], [100], as mentioned in section 5.3.
-Alternatively, a variety of automatic perceptual similarity evaluators may be used.
-The Inception CNN model has been shown to perform well at image classification and detection tasks [101].
+Here, a human evaluator will be given visual references to compare generated artefacts with, and tasked with judging whether the artefact is "real" or "fake" [19], [97], or whether it belongs to the target classification [47], [98], as mentioned in Section V-C. Alternatively, a variety of automatic perceptual similarity evaluators may be used.
+The Inception CNN model has been shown to perform well at image classification and detection tasks [99].
 Since its introduction, subsequent versions of the Inception model have been used for evaluating generative models, such as generative adversarial networks (GANs).
-Metrics such as inception score (IS) [102], frechet inception distance (FID) [46] and kernel inception distance (KID) [103] each make use of the inner layers of the Inception model to compare latent similarities.
-Though IS uses this to evaluate the perceptual similarity of images with their expected class, FID and KID compare a distribution of generated artefacts with a groundtruth distribution.
-As a result, IS is limited to the categories that Inception is trained on, (typically ImageNet ILSVRC [104]) but requires no ground-truth data.
+Metrics such as inception score (IS) [100], frechet inception distance (FID) [46] and kernel inception distance (KID) [101] each make use of the inner layers of the Inception model to compare latent similarities.
+Though IS uses this to evaluate the perceptual similarity of images with their expected class, FID and KID compare a distribution of generated artefacts with a ground-truth distribution.
+As a result, IS is limited to the categories that Inception is trained on, (typically ImageNet ILSVRC [102]) but requires no ground-truth data.
 However, FID and KID are not limited to assessing pre-defined categories but require a reference or ground-truth dataset for comparison.
 FID utilises Frechet distance between the two image distributions, and assumes that the two are Gaussian.
-This is applied to 2D assets [7], [64], [105], [106], [107], [108], [109], 3D assets via 3D classifiers [37], [110] or rasterisation to 2D form [111], [112].
-The Frechet point cloud distance extends FID for applications in assessing the similarity of pointbased 3D shapes [113].
-This has been used to evaluate many deep-learning based 3D point-cloud [71], [113], [114] and mesh [67] generators.
-KID instead utilises the maximum mean discrepancy between the image distributions, and does not assume a Gaussian form [103].
-This has been used for evaluating faces in 2D [115] and for evaluating 3D assets rendered in 2D form [116].
+This is applied to 2D assets [7], [64], [103], [104], [105], [106], [107], 3D assets via 3D classifiers [37], [108] or rasterisation to 2D form [109], [110].
+The Frechet point cloud distance extends FID for applications in assessing the similarity of point-based 3D shapes [111].
+This has been used to evaluate many deep-learning based 3D point-cloud [71], [111], [112] and mesh [67] generators.
+KID instead utilises the maximum mean discrepancy between the image distributions, and does not assume a Gaussian form [101].
+This has been used for evaluating faces in 2D [113] and for evaluating 3D assets rendered in 2D form [114].
 IS however, does not take into account the statistical distribution of the data.
-It has been used primarily in the evaluation of 2D approaches [50], [115], [117], [118], [119], though it has been adapted for 3D as the 3D Inception Score, which uses a 3D classification network instead [120].
-The 2D IS has also been applied to 3D assets that have been rendered in 2D form [116].
+It has been used primarily in the evaluation of 2D approaches [50], [113], [115], [116], [117], though it has been adapted for 3D as the 3D Inception Score, which uses a 3D classification network instead [118].
+The 2D IS has also been applied to 3D assets that have been rendered in 2D form [114].